 When the people who support you are unable to provide care, you can turn to local community-based programs, home care agencies, assisted living facilities and nursing homes.
 You can receive care at home from a combination of family and friends, volunteers and paid caregivers.

 Minnesota has a wealth of programs that provide services to people who need long-term care.
 Minnesota receives high scores on the number and quality of its long-term care providers.
 See Scorecard on Long-Term Services and Supports.

 If you don't already know, you should find out what type of long-term care services are offered in your area and their level of quality.
 MinnesotaHelp.info includes information on long-term care providers throughout Minnesota.
 See the Nursing Home Report Card for quality information for all nursing facilities in Minnesota.

-If you provide unpaid help to a relative or close friend you are a caregiver.
+If you provide unpaid help to a relative or close friend, you are a caregiver.
 Some caregivers provide a few hours of assistance each week.
-Other provide round-the-clock care to their loved one.
-Many caregivers experience both benefits and burdens in this role.
-There are growing numbers of resources available to caregivers that give them the support they need to stay involved in their caregiving.
+There are a growing numbers of resources available to caregivers that give them the support they need to stay involved in their caregiving.